FaizArifUP/FaizArifUP/README.md

 ---

-### About Me:
+### Experience:
-- 🔭 I’m currently working in Nest Public School as IT Instructor.
+- 🔭 Served as an IT Instructor at Nest Public School (Aff.
+No: 931345) where I develop and deliver a comprehensive IT curriculum.
+- 🔭Additionally, I hold the role of Media Head and manage the school's social media accounts, enhancing our online presence and engagement.

 ---